Lecrapouille/gdcef/README.md

 1. 🏛️ Open the Godot editor, and click the "AssetLib" button.
 2. 🔎 In the search bar, type `gdcef`.
 3. 📁 Download the `cef_artifacts` folder into your Godot project.
+Be sure to have clicked on "Ignore asset root".
+4. ⚠️ Godot does not preserve file attributes.
+Call `cd cef_artifacts/linux/ && chmod +x *.so gdCefRenderProcess` to restore them.
-4. ✅ Done!
+5. ✅ Done!
 The `.gdextension` file is already included in the folder.

 ---